 What is an Indirect Benefit?

-As the IRA account holder, to personally benefit today from a self-directed IRA violates IRS rules and guidelines.
+As the IRA account holder, to personally benefit today from a self-directed account violates IRS rules and guidelines.
 Retirement plans are designed to replace income upon retirement, so the IRS has set rules to define an Indirect Benefit or improper use of these tax-advantaged accounts.

 In other words, any time the account holder benefits from their IRA other than ways that the IRS has stipulated is considered an indirect benefit and could disqualify the retirement account.